 You also have to support your request for damages.
 Save all of your injury-related bills and receipts as proof of your losses, and gather your last pay stubs.
 You can recover not only your medical bills, but also lost wages, long-term disability, miscellaneous expenses like for transportation and medical devices, and pain and suffering.
 All of these things will be instrumental as your attorney organizes your case and tallies your damages.

-Bus accident claims might be challenging, but our attorneys at Goldstein & Bashner are not intimidated.
+Bus accident claims might be challenging, but our Long Island bus accident attorneys at Goldstein & Bashner are not intimidated.
 We have the experience, skills, and resources to handle any type of bus accident case.
 Our lawyers will negotiate and litigate; we can work directly with the insurance company to obtain a fair settlement, or fight your case in court, if need be.

 If you or your loved one was hurt by another’s negligence in a bus crash, you should exercise your rights to seek full recovery for your economic and emotional losses.
 Let our team help you pursue the compensation that you and your family deserve.